Recorders

 Bags

-Various Domke and Think Tank Photo bags for different circumstances.
-These are what I ‘grew up with’ as a photojournalist.
+Various Domke and Think Tank Photo bags for different gear configurations.
+These are what I grew up with as a photojournalist.
 That said, I also use a myriad of other camera and luggage bags I’ve picked up at thrift stores.
-They don’t look nearly as cool as a Domke bag, but do much the same thing.
+I mean, why not?

 Cameras